9-5/Chromium-Intelligence/README.md

   - Professional Tone Conversion
   - Concise Rewrites
   - Text Summarization
-  - and more coming soon!
-- **Image Analysis**: Describe the image by right-clicking and selecting "Analyze Image" at this point!]
+  - ...
+[More to come at this point!]

 ## Privacy Notice